junxit/us-congress-bills-112/metadata.md

 - 2011-12-13 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
 - 2011-12-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8831)
 - 2011-12-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8831)
+- 2011-12-14 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.